Frequently Asked Questions

-Q: What dermatology specific information should I know about COVID-19?
+What dermatology-specific information should I know about COVID-19?

-To reduce the risk of bruising, avoid taking the following for 10 days before your treatment, and 1-2 days after your treatment:
+To reduce the risk of bruising, we recommend avoiding the following for 10 days before, and one to two days after, your treatment:

 - Alcohol, particularly red and rose wine